Synechocystis sp. PCC 6803: Replicative plasmids

 Currently there is only one broad-host-range shuttle vector, RSF1010, that successfully replicates in Synechocystis sp.
-PCC6803.
+PCC 6803.
 RSF1010 is a mobilization plasmid that facilitates conjugation between cells, allowing the horizontal gene transfer of DNA.
 Additionally, RSF1010 encodes its own replication machinery, so that it does not depend on its host to possess the necessary proteins and assorted factors.

 Promoters

 Gene promoters are responsible for recruiting RNAP and facilitating transcription of DNA.
 Type I promoters consists of a consensus -35 and -10 region (Pribnow box) upstream of the gene start site.
 Heidorn et al. 2011 compiled a list of native Synechocystis sp.
-PCC6803 promoters that have been used in synthetic constructs, although this leads to cross talk and non-orthogonal or non-specific gene expression.
+PCC 6803 promoters that have been used in synthetic constructs, although this leads to cross talk and non-orthogonal or non-specific gene expression.
 A handful of Anderson promoters (a group of constitutive promoters collected from a combinatorial library based on the consensus -35 (5'-TTGACA-3') and -10 (5'-TATAAT-3') regions), represented best by BBa_J23101, have been demonstrated to function in Synechocystis sp.
-PCC6803.
+PCC 6803.
 The iGem Registry hosts these promoter sequences as part of the BioBrick initiative to create interchangeable genetic parts.

 For synthetic biology, it is critical to have inducible promoters, or genes that can be turned on/off on demand.
 Several popular inducible promoters in E. coli are the pBad, pTet, and pLac promoters, all of which repress gene expression by a repressor molecule that binds the gene operator and blocks RNAP progression.

 Progress in engineering Synechocystis sp.
-PCC6803 is currently hampered by promoter issues.
+PCC 6803 is currently hampered by promoter issues.
 As noted above in RNA Polymerase and Sigma Factors, the beta clamp proteins within the RNAP complex have a higher initial binding affinity in Synechocystis sp. versus other eubacterial models.
 Thus promoters that turn on/off in response to small binding molecules are less effective in Synechocystis since the RNAP can knock them off the DNA strand.
 Camsund, Heidorn and Lindblad 2014 attempted to enhance pLac repression in Synechocystis sp.
-PCC6803 by engineering a promoter with multiple operons, thus facilitating DNA looping.
+PCC 6803 by engineering a promoter with multiple operons, thus facilitating DNA looping.
 Their attempt was too effective, as it was now too difficult to induce transcription in highly repressed variants.
 Huang and Lindblad 2013 created a library of modified pTet promoters with varying levels of repression and dynamic range in the glucose tolerant Synechocystis sp.
 ATCC 27184.